 As you can see with that last one, once the talk turns to money, that’s when things get complicated – isn’t that always the way?

-That’s why we’re saving the nuts-and-bolts discussion of solar financing and installation for next time!
+That’s why we’re saving the nuts-and-bolts discussion of solar financing and installation for the next blog in our home solar series.

 Before You Go